graeme-winter/dials_tutorials/CCP4-Oulu-2025/dui2-processing.md

 ## Data

 To process the data locally using DIALS you will need a copy of the dataset on your computer.
-If you do not have it already you can download it from [Zenodo](https://zenodo.org/records/14541394/files/zinc_K_edge_data_images_1-800.tar?download=1).
+On the Lehmus system at the Oulu workshop, the data set can be found in the directory `/study/2025/DP00BA77/library/THAS1`.
+Outside of the workshop, you can download it from [this link](https://ccp4serv6.rc-harwell.ac.uk/jscofe-dev/tmp/ADH4.zip).

 ## Summary

 We will work on a data set recorded from crystals of the enzyme tetrahydroalstonine synthase (THAS1), with thanks to Prof. Dave Lawson for providing the data set.
 The images were collected at Diamond Light Source on a PILATUS 6M pixel array detector at an X-ray wavelength of 1.282 Å, at the Zinc _K_ edge.
 There is sufficient anomalous signal to solve the structure by experimental phasing (SAD).
-There are some more details about the data set [here](https://zenodo.org/records/14541394)).
+There are some more details about the data set [here](https://zenodo.org/records/14541394)) and in the file `ADH4_data_info.pdf` (note that ADH4 is an old name for the gene encoding the protein).

 First we will set up a xia2 processing job, running remotely on the CCP4 Cloud at Harwell.
-This will keep your local computer free to simultaneously try out DIALS data processing using the DUI2 graphical user interface.
+This will keep your computer free to simultaneously try out DIALS data processing using the DUI2 graphical user interface.

 Once you have completed the interactive processing, you can compare results with the xia2 job.
 Are there any differences?
 Which job has better statistics?